 Various events and services are scheduled annually throughout Memorial Day weekend to remember the fallen heroes of the U.S. Armed forces.
 On May 18th, 2013 the Ross County Vietnam Memorial Park was dedicated during Armed Forces Day in honor of the 23 local men who sacrificed their lives during the Vietnam War.
 The monument was unveiled with the name of each fallen or missing soldier, a 21-gun salute, and the playing of “taps”.
 If you would like to submit an event contact the Chillicothe Gazette.

 The City of Chillicothe hosts an annual Halloween parade sponsored by the Chillicothe Jaycees.
 Each year the parade takes place on the last Saturday in October.
 The Parade begins at the corner of East Water and Paint and ends at the Yoctangee Park.

 Are you ready for a good time?
 Make your plans now to attend the Chillicothe Social Society’s Annual Chili-Fest.
 This event is a huge fundraiser for Rock for Tots and a great opportunity to introduce The First Capital District to your best Chili recipe.
-This year’s Annual Chili-Fest will take place September 28, 2013 on 2nd Street between Mulberry & Paint Streets.
+This year’s Annual Chili-Fest will take place on the fourth Saturday in September 2nd Street between Mulberry & Paint Streets.